 The figure is a loss of almost 20 per cent from the previous quarter based largely on the company’s gross bookings from which it takes a cut.

 The results are the first under the company’s new Chief Financial Officer Nelson Chai, having been without a CFO for over three years.

-The gross driver bookings made using the Uber app, before the driver’s cut it taken and before costs and fees are subtracted, has fallen from double digit growth to single figures in the last three quarters.
+The gross driver bookings made using the Uber app before the driver’s cut is taken and before costs and fees are subtracted, have fallen from double-digit growth to single figures in the last three quarters.

-Uber Eats, the company food delivery service, represents 16.5 pc of its gross bookings alone.
-Along side that it is also investing heavily in other markets such as freight, electric bikes and scooters and moving into new markets, such as India and the Middle East.
+Uber Eats, the company’s food delivery service, represents 16.5 pc of its gross bookings alone.
+Alongside that, it is also investing heavily in other markets such as freight, electric bikes and scooters and moving into new markets, such as India and the Middle East.